By Webb Law Firm, With Law Offices Near Me in Portland Maine and Saco ME

 No other nation besides the United States has the Fourth Amendment protections that require a police officer to have information of a crime having been committed before “seizing” a person.
 When a driver is on the highway, the act of a government law officer seizing that person happens by signaling with emergency lights, using siren or even hand signals, to pull over.

 Since the US Supreme Court clarified the issue in 1961, in Mapp v.
 Ohio, the federal constitutional rule applies to both state and federal officers.
-Many of the nation’s best criminal cases have been appeals from DUI-OUI arrests made after an officer acted on a hunch, and did not have reasonable suspicion.
+Many of the nation’s best criminal cases have been appeals from DUI lawyers near me made after an officer acted on a hunch, and did not have reasonable suspicion.

 Law enforcement officers only need articulable suspicion that a crime has taken place.
 The word “articulable” is a synonym of the word “reasonable.”
 This is how Wikipedia explains the criminal law legal standard for traffic stops near me

 Reasonable suspicion is evaluated using the “reasonable person” or “reasonable officer” standard, in which said person in the same circumstances could reasonably suspect a person has been, is, or is about to be engaged in criminal activity.